tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

 Explain to the class that today's activities will require a few tables to be imported into a database.

-For this class, students will use create and populate tables from data provided by the [sakila database](https://dev.mysql.com/doc/sakila/en/), which is a sample database used to learn MySQL.
+For this class, students will create and populate tables from data provided by the [sakila database](https://dev.mysql.com/doc/sakila/en/), which is a sample database used to learn MySQL.
 Data files are provided within the `Resources` folder.
 An example for importing the data is provided below.

 Together with the class, walk through the following steps: